-An industrial piercing (North American term) is also known as the scaffold piercing in Britain.
+An industrial piercing is also known as the scaffold piercing in Britain.
 It is an arrow like metal jewelry which is made to fit the upper cartilage of the ear.
-This piercing is unique because it requires two separate piercings, and is also one of the most painful piercing of them all.
-This is not a piercing meant for the 'Do It Yourself' enthusiasts, as it needs exact alignments and a very steady hand.
+This requires two separate piercings, and is one of the most painful piercing of all.
+This is not meant for the 'Do It Yourself' enthusiasts, as it needs exact alignments and a very steady hand.

-Secondly, a normal gunshot will not be good enough for getting an industrial piercing, and needs a specific needle.
-This style of piercing has increasingly become popular among people, but must not be practiced by kids until they are adults.
-It just seems a bit too much for kids to be flaunting around, and parents must try to persuade their children to postpone their plans for an industrial piercing.
+A normal gunshot will not be good enough for getting an industrial piercing, and needs a specific needle.
+This style has increasingly become popular, but must not be practiced by kids until they are adults.
+It seems a bit too much for kids to be flaunting around, and parents must try to persuade their children to postpone their plans for this piercing.

 Getting an Industrial Piercing

 ► The first rule requires that you get yourself vaccinated, in order to protect yourself against hepatitis and tetanus infections.
 This is a measure all tattoo and piercing enthusiasts must take in order to safeguard themselves.
-I too have piercings and tattoos, and I have taken this step to protect myself by getting the necessary vaccinations.
 As it is often said, "it's better to be safe than sorry!"

 ► Once you have fixed the studio of your preference, fix an appointment for yourself.
 Remember to sterilize your ear at home once before reaching the venue.
 This is a safety measure, which will never go to waste.

 ► The artist will ask you to lay back on an inclined chair, after which he will bring out the needle.
 Ensure that the artist is wearing surgical gloves and has the needle dipped in sterilizing liquid.